Engineering flaws cited in Oil Spill Report

 However, invisible loads caused by accumulation of ice have been a serious problem since ice weighs 7.5 to 8 times more per cu ft than snow.
 “In many cases, even before reaching two-foot snow loads, we were in excess of 30 pounds because of the ice,” he claims.

-For more, go to the ENR full story: Ice, Snow Take Toll on Northeast Roofs, But Engineers Say Codes Are Adequate.
+For more, go to the ENR full story: Ice, Snow Take Toll on Northeast Roofs, But Engineers Say Codes Are Adequat [note: link no longer working when checked September 4, 2025].

 What are your thoughts about current Codes, in light of the many collapses in the Northeast and Midwest?
 Legally, does designing to Code, but failing to take into account likely weather events, make your design deficient?
 I’ll post some of my thoughts in a subsequent post, but share yours below.